In this Article

 Health information technicians have a promising job outlook.
 “Demand is on the rise at all levels of education and credentialing of health information,” says Richey.

-The BLS projects this job to grow 8% through 2029, twice as fast as the national average for all jobs.
+The BLS projects this job to grow 7% through 2031, just faster than the national average for all jobs.
 The growing baby boomer population is responsible for much of the increasing demand for healthcare.